- 07 Aug

 Profitability

 So profit is what you make when you subtract your costs from what you charge for your products or services.
 For example, if you sell a box of office supplies at £1,000, and they cost you £700, you are making £300 profit on the transaction.
-In these costs I am including the cost of the product (or the raw materials if you are a manufacturer), and any staff costs, or other expenditure required to produce your product.
-In practice this will include all sorts of other expenditure such as for premises, marketing, distribution, equipment, staff wages and many other possible costs.
+In these costs, I am including the cost of the product (or the raw materials if you are a manufacturer), any staff costs, or other expenditures required to produce your product.
+In practice, this will include all sorts of other expenditures such as for premises, marketing, distribution, equipment, staff wages and many other possible costs.

 If costs were to exceed your sales, you would make a loss.
 If your costs are less than your sales, you make a profit.